-Notes to Combined Financial Statements December 31, 2020 and 2019 (Dollars in thousands)
+Notes to Combined Financial Statements December 31, 2021 and 2020 (Dollars in thousands)

 These equity investments do not have readily determinable fair values and are accounted for at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-No impairment or observable price changes were recorded during 2020 or 2019.
-Investments in other assets was \$4,958 and \$4,752 at December 31, 2020 and 2019, respectively.
+No impairment or observable price changes were recorded during 2021 or 2020.
+Investments in other assets was \$6,390 and \$4,958 at December 31, 2021 and 2020, respectively.

-(e) Investments
+(e) Investments and Concentration of Credit and Market Risk